Miranda0101/MEAN_2024_03_25/README.md

 ## Individual Assignments (Everyone should do)
+### May 1
+1. Create LikeList Component and display likedList with custom pipe
+    * Create LikeList Component according to your UI design
+    * LikeList can be stored locally (it will become empty when refresh the page)
+    * When user click "Like List" button, it will display/hide the LikeList Component
+    * The custom pipe should take string as input, and output only the first 20 characters.
+If the input is more than 20 characters, display "..." at the end of the converted string
 ### Apr.
 24
 1. Create a custom directive that will auto hide the element after 5 seconds.
 When applying the directive to a host element, the host element will disappear after 5 seconds after the component has been initialized
 2. Create custom pipe which will display only the first 20 characters of a string; if length is greater than 20 characters, add “…“ after the sub string